charlotte-os/Catten/SETUP.md

 # Development Environment Setup

-The following software must be installed on a Unix like system in order to build and develop `charlottek`.
+The following software must be installed on a Unix like system in order to build and develop `catten`.
 On Windows WSL2 can be used.
 The preferred developement operating system is Fedora Workstation and all documentation and helper scripts will assume that it is the development OS used.

 - curl